Mexico’s Copper Returns to service on July 17, 2020. More information

 Seasonally, May and June tend to be the driest months in the canyons.
 July to November are months when the rains are most abundant and the canyons’ flora show-off their deepest colors.
 Between December and May, the canyons’ colors pass through a transition between the wet and dry seasons.
 Winter months (December to February) are the coldest and it can snow in some areas of the canyon.

 Although the train journey begins in Los Mochis, many tour visitors board the train at its first main stop situated in the beautiful colonial town of El Fuerte, which is about an hour’s drive from Los Mochis—the city which most people fly into to take the train.
 When you arrange your visit to the canyon using a tour service, there will be a driver and vehicle waiting to meet you at the airport.

 You can take the train straight through to Chihuahua City and simply see the canyon ‘in passing’ on the train.
 However, to properly experience the canyons and get the most out of a visit to the region, we recommend you explore the various tours on offer and include a stay at one of the hotels or lodges in the canyon itself (the more adventurous can hike and camp in the canyon) and, from there, participate in some of the wonderful outdoor activities on offer.

 For detailed information about the Copper Canyon, including local knowledge about the area, best times to travel, the train journey, the attractions and activities on offer, connect to our comprehensive Guide to Mexico’s Copper Canyon.

 Make your Copper Canyon experience something special

 We work with long-established travel experts who know the Canyon intimately and will arrange an inspiring Copper Canyon experience for you.
-Contact us and we’ll help you make it happen: Plan Your Mexico Trip
+Contact us and we’ll help you make the most of your time visiting Mexico’s Copper Canyon : Plan Your Mexico Trip